Warren Hastings (1802 EIC ship): Fifth EIC voyage (1815–1816)

+When Warren Hastings arrived back at London she discharged her crew, including her Chinese sailors hired in Canton. repatriated 31 to Canton, together with 359 others, leaving the Downs on 20 July 1816.

 Sixth EIC voyage (1819–1820)

 Captain Rawes and Warren Hastings left Portsmouth on 4 April 1819, reached Penang on 20 July, Malacca on 15 September, and Singapore on ten days later.
 She arrived at Whampoa on 7 November.
 Homeward bound, she crossed the Second Bar on 6 February 1820, reached St Helena on 21 April, and arrived at The Downs on 20 June Downs.

 Rawes brought with him Camellia reticulata plants, the first imported to England, the variety becoming known as 'Captain Rawes'.
 For over a century 'Captain Rawes' was the sole reticulata cultivated in Europe.
 Rawes also brought Palmer "Camellia sasanqua, var. β. stricata", "Paconia Moutan, var.
 Rawesii", and "Primula pranitens".

 Seventh EIC voyage (1823–1824)

 Warren Hastings, still under the command of Captain Richard Rawes, left the Downs on 21 April 1823 and arrived at Whampoa on 1 October.
 Homeward bound, she crossed the Second Bar on 17 January 1824, reached St Helena on 27 March, and arrived at The Downs on 10 June.